Chaloklowa Chickasaw: Controversy

 After receiving several letters of complaint concerning the Chaloklowa Chickasaw's second petition for recognition as a State Recognized tribe in October 2005, the Commission of Minority Affairs review committee, upon rereview, found that the indigenous ancestry being claimed by the group was incorrect.
 This announcement came as a surprise to the CMA as the petition had previously been called "a model" for others to follow by CMA director, Janie Davis.
-The news was controversial throughout indigenous communities in South Carolina, as just weeks before, the group's leader, Vernon Tanner, was appointed by the state Senate as the first ever "Native American Commissioner to the Board of the South Carolina Commission for Minority Affairs".
+The news was controversial throughout indigenous communities in South Carolina, as just weeks before, the group's then leader, Vernon Tanner, was appointed by the state Senate as the first ever "Native American Commissioner to the Board of the South Carolina Commission for Minority Affairs".
 Members of at least one indigenous community publicly expressed a lack of trust in South Carolina's recognition process as the result of the CMA's previous oversight and other alleged inequities.
 The Chaloklowa Chickasaw today remain recognized as a “Group” in South Carolina, a status obtained several months prior to the controversy.

 Other Activities

 On August 30, 2002, the Nuclear Regulatory Commission invited the Chaloklowa Chickasaw, along with members of seven other indigenous communities in the Carolinas, to participate in the scoping process for the H. B. Robinson Nuclear Generating Station.

 The organization participates in events throughout the year held at Lynches River in Johnsonville, South Carolina in order to provide information about the role of the Chickasaw in local history.

-Chief Vernon Tanner, also referred to as "Mingo Big Bear Claw", has given educational presentations to elementary and middle school students.
-He has also given presentations to civic groups, churches, scout troops, YMCA groups, and local libraries.
-Each year, students from Johnsonville Elementary School take a field trip to Tanner Farms to learn about Chickasaw life from the Tanner and take part in traditional cooking methods, receive hands-on experience with live animals, and sit inside of a tipi.
-Tanner publicly claims to be the last traditional medicine man in South Carolina and sometimes explains forms of indigenous spirituality within his educational presentations.
-The group maintains that Indiantown Presbyterian Church, where Tanner serves as a lay speaker and church elder, is a sacred site to the Chickasaw.
+Chief Tanner, also referred to as "Mingo Big Bear Claw", formerly gave educational presentations to elementary and middle school students.
+He also gave presentations to civic groups, churches, scout troops, YMCA groups, and local libraries.
+Each year, students from Johnsonville Elementary School take a field trip to Tanner Farms to learn about Chickasaw life from the Tanners and take part in traditional cooking methods, receive hands-on experience with live animals, and sit inside of a tipi.
+Vernon Tanner publicly claimed to be the last traditional medicine man in South Carolina and sometimes explained forms of indigenous spirituality within his educational presentations.
+The group maintains that Indiantown Presbyterian Church, where Tanner served as a lay speaker and church elder, is a sacred site to the Chickasaw.